Well, you can safely assume that any information you are presented with has some relevant information “Left Out”.

 The originator’s perspective, the logic bubble in which he perceives the world and how the information is applied are some possible reasons for the missing information.

-What is Left Out could be accident or we may simply not be aware of it.
-But information could also be Left Out deliberately.
+What is Left Out could be an accident or we may simply not be aware of it.
+But the information could also be Left Out deliberately.
 It could be a way of framing or spinning an uncomfortable truth.
 Politicians and their spokesmen and women are notoriously for their way of deviating from the “truth”.

 If confronted with a report, from an accountancy or consultancy firm or from a parliamentary inquiry, be alert of Left Outs.

 Don’t trust pleas from State prosecutors.
 Although they are legally required to seek the truth, as employees they are vulnerable for pressure from bosses and society to get suspects to get defendants convicted and to Left Out exculpatory evidence to the accused.

 Left Out strategies are a proven means of state-owned and private press enterprises.
 In a next blog post, we will delve in the patterns of daily news to explore the mechanisms of press logic bubbles.

 An interesting question has been posted by Eric Drexler in his contribution to How The Internet Changes The Way You Are Thinking: Nowadays we see better what there is not there.

 Could we use the Internet to use the principle of Detection of Absence to develop knowledge, to test existing knowledge and to destroy anti-knowledge (wrong ideas)?
 Eric launches the idea to set up a Wikipedia, but not an encyclopedia with consensually validated information as “right”, but one with known controversies about facts.
 In such a kind of Wiki, both sides give as biased as possible but with their best proofs and fully documented their”facts”.